Ernest Gordon: Internment

-In a surprising turn of events, Gordon survived the war.
+Gordon survived the war.
 Upon liberation as he sought news of his friends he found that two weeks before the war's end Dusty had been crucified by a Japanese guard who was frustrated with Dusty's sense of calm in the face of hardship.
 Dinty, whom Gordon cared for and admired profoundly, died when the Allies sank his unmarked prisoner transport ship.

 Post war

 Gordon returned home to Scotland to pursue the vocation he had found in the camp.
 He was ordained a minister of the Church of Scotland at Paisley Abbey in 1950.
 After moving to the United States, he preached at churches in Amagansett and Montauk, Long Island.
 Gordon came to Princeton University in Princeton, N.J., as Presbyterian chaplain in 1954 and was named dean of the chapel the following year.